Music of Italy: Regions

 Folk music is sometimes divided into several spheres of geographic influence, a classification system of three regions, southern, central and northern, proposed by Alan Lomax in 1956 and often repeated.
-Additionally, Curt Sachs proposed the existence of two quite distinct kinds of folk music in Europe: continental and Mediterranean, and others have placed the transition zone from the former to the latter roughly in north-central Italy, approximately between Pesaro and La Spezia.
+Additionally, Curt Sachs proposed the existence of two quite distinct kinds of folk music in Europe: continental and Mediterranean.
+Others have placed the transition zone from the former to the latter roughly in north-central Italy, approximately between Pesaro and La Spezia.
 The central, northern and southern parts of the peninsula each share certain musical characteristics, and are each distinct from the music of Sardinia.

 In the Piedmontese valleys and some Ligurian communities of northwestern Italy, the music preserves the strong influence of ancient Occitania.
 The lyrics of the Occitanic troubadours are some of the oldest preserved samples of vernacular song, and modern bands like Gai Saber and Lou Dalfin preserve and contemporize Occitan music.
 The Occitanian culture retains characteristics of the ancient Celtic influence, through the use of six- or seven-hole flutes (fifre) or the bagpipes (piva).
 Much of northern Italy shares with areas of Europe further to the north an interest in ballad singing (called canto epico lirico in Italian) and choral singing.
 Even ballads—usually thought of as a vehicle for a solo voice—may be sung in choirs.
 In the province of Trento "folk choirs" are the most common form of music making.

 Noticeable musical differences in the southern type include increased use of interval part singing and a greater variety of folk instruments.
 The Celtic and Slavic influences on the group and open-voice choral works of the north yield to a stronger Arabic, Greek, and North African-influenced strident monody of the south.
 In parts of Apulia (Grecìa Salentina, for example) the Griko dialect is commonly used in song.
 The Apulian city of Taranto is a home of the tarantella, a rhythmic dance widely performed in southern Italy.
 Apulian music in general, and Salentine music in particular, has been well researched and documented by ethnomusicologists and by Aramirè.

 The music of the island of Sardinia is best known for the polyphonic chanting of the tenores.
 The sound of the tenores recalls the roots of Gregorian chant, and is similar to but distinctive from the Ligurian trallalero.
 Typical instruments include the launeddas, a Sardinian triplepipe used in a sophisticated and complex manner.
 Efisio Melis was a well-known master launeddas player of the 1930s.